Heal with Yoga Practice - Aura Wellness Center Teacher

 Ph:-91-40-65173344

-Dr. Rita Khanna is a well-known name in the field of Yoga and Naturopathy.
-She was initiated into this discipline over 25 years ago by world famous Swami Adyatmananda of Sivananda Ashram in Rishikesh (India).
+Dr. Rita Khanna is a well-known name in Yoga and Naturopathy.
+She was initiated into this discipline over 25 years ago by the world-famous Swami Adyatmananda of Sivananda Ashram in Rishikesh (India).

-She believes firmly that learning yo heal with Yoga is a scientific process, which helps us to lead a healthy and disease-free life.
+Dr. Rita Khanna firmly believes that learning to heal with Yoga is a scientific process that helps us to lead a healthy and disease-free life.
 She is also actively involved in practicing alternative medicines like Naturopathy.
-Over the years, she has been successfully practicing these therapies and providing succour to several chronic and terminally ill patients through Yoga, Diet and Naturopathy.
-She is also imparting Yoga Teachers Training.
+Over the years, she has successfully practiced these therapies and provided succor to several chronic and terminally ill patients through Yoga, Diet, and Naturopathy.

-At present, Dr. Rita Khanna is running a Yoga Studio in Secunderabad (Hyderabad, India).
+Dr. Rita Khanna runs a Yoga Studio in Secunderabad (Hyderabad, India).

-To see our selection of Yoga instructor courses and continuing education courses for specialized Yoga certification, please visit the following link.
+Please visit the following link to see our selection of Yoga instructor courses and continuing education courses for specialized Yoga certification.

 https://aurawellnesscenter.com/store/